How viscous bubbles collapse: topological and symmetry-breaking instabilities in curvature-driven hydrodynamics

 where $\Delta P$ is the excess pressure in the interior gas, and $H$ is the mean curvature of the film \cite{landau1987course}.
 Laplace's law~(\ref{eq:Laplace-law}) and its modification by viscous flow within a liquid film \cite{Trouton1906,MiddlemanBook1995,Howell1996} constitute an intriguing mechanism for surface dynamics induced by temporal variation of pressure or boundary conditions.
 However, the unique properties of such viscous film dynamics are often obscured by experimental and conceptual challenges.
 A primary experimental hurdle is that surface dynamics are affected by external parameters, {\emph{e.g.}} puncturing of the film which generates small and rapidly expanding holes \cite{Debregeas1998}, as well as gravitational effects \cite{da2000rippling}.
 At the conceptual level, despite the profound similarity between Newtonian viscous dynamics and Hookean solid elasticity, often termed the Stokes-Rayleigh analogy (SRA) \cite{Slim2012}, there exist also pivotal differences that complicate common attempts to draw parallels between the well-studied deformations of elastic sheets at mechanical equilibrium and a quasi-static shape evolution of viscous films.
 These differences stem from the existence of a preferred (``target'') metric in elastic sheets \cite{Efrati2009} and its absence in liquid films, yielding distinct impacts of surface tension \cite{Kumar2020} and Gaussian curvature \cite{Howell1996} on the respective stress tensors.

-A recent experiment by Oratis {\emph{et al.}} \cite{Oratis2020}, see Fig. \ref{fig:expSetup}c, offers a peephole into the viscous dynamics of curved liquid films.
-Revisiting the rapid depressurization of floating bubbles \cite{Debregeas1998}, the authors demonstrated that the emergence of highly ordered pattern of radial wrinkles, which invade the flattening liquid film (Fig.~\ref{fig:expSetup}c), {is almost unaffected} by the presence of an expanding hole or gravitational field.
-This discovery reveals the surface dynamics in this problem as being governed solely by an interplay of viscous and capillary forces, in contradiction with previous proposals \cite{da2000rippling}.
-On the other hand, although SRA rises as a tempting explanation to this phenomenon, prompted by the seeming resemblance to wrinkling instabilities in azimuthally-compressed elastic sheets \cite{Huang2007,King2012,Paulsen2016,Box2019}, the origin of a preferentially hoop (azimuthal) compression induced by viscous flow, which must exceed the stabilizing effect of surface tension, remains elusive.
+A recent experiment by Oratis {\emph{et al.}} \cite{Oratis2020} offers a peephole into the viscous dynamics of curved liquid films.
+Revisiting the rapid depressurization of floating bubbles \cite{Debregeas1998}, the authors demonstrated that the emergence of highly ordered pattern of radial wrinkles, which invade the flattening liquid film (see Fig.~\ref{fig:expSetup}c), {is almost unaffected} by the presence of an expanding hole or gravitational field.
+This discovery reveals the surface dynamics as being governed solely by an interplay of viscous and capillary forces, in contradiction with previous proposals \cite{da2000rippling}.
+On the other hand, although SRA appears as a natural scenario, prompted by the seeming resemblance to wrinkling instabilities in azimuthally-compressed elastic sheets \cite{Huang2007,King2012,Paulsen2016,Box2019} and corresponding proposals of scaling rules for the wrinkles' ``wavelength'' in terms of parameters of the liquid film \cite{Debregeas1998,da2000rippling,Oratis2020}, the dynamical origin of compression remains elusive.
+In the absence of a theory that explains the emergence of a preferentially hoop (azimuthal) compression that \textit{exceeds} the stabilizing surface tension, the adequacy of such models remains dubious.
+Thus, from the perspective of pattern formation theory, a desired objective is a theoretical framework that addresses the origin and spatial extent of net azimuthal (hoop) compression in the evolving film, describes the corresponding axially-symmetric surface dynamics, and provides a quantitative basis for its stability analysis.